 The Proposer indicated to the Workgroup that neither of these two options would be taken forward as the following option is now considered to be more suitable, and the final proposal is based solely on this option.

-Space Weather Generator and Interconnector Briefing
+Space weather Generator and Interconnector Briefing

 A Workgroup member shared some insights with members regarding the subject matter.
 It was explained that space weather refers to the environmental conditions in space which are influenced by the Sun and solar wind.
 It includes phenomena such as solar flares, coronal mass ejections (CMEs) and geomagnetic storms.
 These events can disrupt satellites, power grids and more.